 Chapter II – Ginger Thomas

-Ginger Thomas had been employed at Café Chocolaté for a year.
+Ginger Thomas had been employed at Café Chocolaté for over a year.
 When the explosion occurred, she had been trying to please her most persnickety customer.
 Again.
 The complaining woman jolted with everyone else, then spun away from the counter, screaming over and over at the top of her lungs.

 Ginger couldn’t move.
 Her feet froze in place, yet her legs shook like jelly.
 “What was it?
 Louder than anything I’ve ever heard.
 What was it?”
 No one paid any attention to her mutterings or her shaking hands.
 She leaned against the counter in an attempt to steady her limbs.

 The other woman changed from mere screaming to wailing a repeat of the same sentence over and over, bringing Ginger out of her haze.
 She glared at the woman, her normal dislike reaching new heights.

 “You’re not the only one startled and frightened, Mary Dill.
 Stop acting so self-centered.”
 She crossed her shaking arms.
 “Too bad I won’t say it loud enough that she can hear me.”

 Instantly self-conscious, Ginger looked around to see if anyone had heard her.
 No one seemed to have even looked her direction, much less noticed her speaking.
 Eddie, her fellow employee, had bolted from behind the counter to help a gray-haired woman on the other side to her feet.
 No one else stood anywhere near her.
 Ginger pouted a bit in the direction of the young man by the window, but he didn’t notice her either.